nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### Event: 'online'

 After forking a new worker, the worker should respond with a online message.
-When the master resive a online message it will emit such event.
+When the master receives a online message it will emit such event.
-The diffrence between 'fork' and 'online' is that fork is emitted when the master tries to fork a worker, and 'online' is emitted when the worker is being executed.
+The difference between 'fork' and 'online' is that fork is emitted when the master tries to fork a worker, and 'online' is emitted when the worker is being executed.

     cluster.on('online', function (worker) {
-        console.log("Yay the worker responed after it was forked");
+        console.log("Yay, the worker responded after it was forked");
     });

 ### Event: 'listening'

-When calling `listen()` from a worker, a 'listening' event is automaticly assigned to the server instance.
+When calling `listen()` from a worker, a 'listening' event is automatically assigned to the server instance.
 When the server is listening a message is send to the master where the 'listening' event is emitted.